 Chase read two poems which regarded her current polyamorous relationship.
 At the beginning of their piece, Chase asked the audience if everybody knew what polyamorous meant, because “it’s all about representation and being a healthy queer.”

-Rae also used the time to announce that they are trying to support themselves by selling T-shirts and pins with poetry on them.
+Rae also used the time to announce that they are trying to support themselves by selling books and pins with poetry on them.
 Like many SF State students, Sweet has come to the Bay Area for school and is a college student just trying to get by.

 The stand-up portion of Broken Mic Night began toward the end of the night.